EducationPromoting Outdoor Learning through Orienteering

 Despite this disappointment, STAG has continued to assist schools, mostly through the delivery of Orienteering via Physical Education by upgrading maps to full colour, installing permanent courses on site & creating teaching packs for the delivery of Core Physical Education.

-Over the past decade STAG has either mapped or/and installed permanent courses & resource materials at
+Over the past 15 years, STAG has either mapped or/and installed permanent courses & resource materials to

 1.Cathkin High School, Cambuslang